mgo-tec/ESP32_mgo_tec/README.md

 # Change log
 (beta ver 1.0.83)
-Fixed an issue in yahooj_rss.cpp where a rainstorm icon would appear when it was snowing.
+Fixed an issue in yahooj_rss.cpp where a rainstorm icon would appear when it was snowing..

 (beta ver 1.0.82)
 In yahooj_rss.cpp, there was an unused constant and I got a compilation error, so I deleted it.